awsdocs/amazon-route53-docs/doc_source/route-53-concepts.md

 For example, if a Route 53 name server receives a request for www\.example\.com, it finds that record and returns the IP address, such as 192\.0\.2\.33, that is specified in the record\.

 **CIDR block**
 A CIDR block is an IP range used with IP\-based routing\.
-In You can specify CIDR block from /0 to /24 for IPv4 and/0 to /48 for IPv6\.
+In Route 53 You can specify CIDR block from /0 to /24 for IPv4 and/0 to /48 for IPv6\.
 For example, a /24 IPv4 CIDR block includes 256 contiguous IP addresses\.
 You can group sets of CIDR blocks \(or IP ranges\) into CIDR locations, which are in turn grouped into reusable CIDR collections\.

 **DNS query**
 Usually a request that is submitted by a device, such as a computer or a smart phone, to the Domain Name System \(DNS\) for a resource that is associated with a domain name\.
 The most common example of a DNS query is when a user opens a browser and types the domain name in the address bar\.
 The response to a DNS query typically is the IP address that is associated with a resource such as a web server\.
 The device that initiated the request uses the IP address to communicate with the resource\.
 For example, a browser can use the IP address to get a web page from a web server\.